anmiles/coub-downloader/README.md

 ## Usage

 Open the file `output/index.html` in the browser.
 You can copy entire `output` folder and paste it anywhere or save to USB drive.
-This is your full backup of all your favourited or liked coubs in highest quality.
+This is your full backup of all your favorite or liked coubs in highest quality.